ebezjian/Bakery.Solution/README.md

 #### Import Database using MySQL Workbench (option 2):

  - Open MySQL workbench and go to the navigation bar and select `Server > Data Import`.
- - Next, select the option `Import from Self-Contained File` and confirm you have the file `bakery.sql` set to be imported (this files exists in the root directory of this project).
+ - Next, select the option `Import from Self-Contained File` and confirm you have the file `ellie_lambert_bakery.sql` set to be imported (this files exists in the root directory of this project).
  - Then, set the `Defaul Target Schema` or create a new schema and select all the the Schema Objects you want to be imported.
  - Check that the option `Dump Structure and Data` is selected.
 Once you confirm you have all of the correct settings click `Start Import`.